Dr. Robert H Cockle

 with possible $100 Bonus

-Stuart Stein (WHS '01) recently created a golf scholarship for a WHS graduates, male linksters.
+Stuart Stein (WHS '01) created a golf scholarship for a WHS graduates, male linksters.
 He played golf all four years of high school and went on to play at Augustana University in Sioux Falls, SD.
 Stuart currently resides in Watertown, SD and is the General Manager of Stein Sign Display.
 He also serves as the President of the Watertown School Board.
 Stuart is married to Crystal Stein and together they have four children, two of which are named after golf courses.
 Macie, Madden (named after The Classic at Madden’s), Andrew (named after St. Andrews), and Ethan.

 The challenge of the game, the competition, and the lifelong friendships that are formed are the reasons why Stuart loves the game of golf.
 As an added feature, a $100 Bonus will be awarded if the recipient is able to beat Mr. Stein in a round of golf!

-NEW SCHOLARSHIPS AT AEF
+NEW SCHOLARSHIPS AT ARROW EDUCATION FOUNDATION

 In 2016, the Arrow Education Foundation became the custodian of scholarships formerly held at the Watertown School District Business Office.